 (b) The prisoner rules, as specified in Section 1(3)(a) of this administrative regulation, shall contain a clear definition of each item permitted in the jail.
 All other items shall be considered contraband.

 (c) There shall be a written procedure for reporting security irregularities.

-(2) A weapon, ammunition, chemical agent, related security equipment, or object which may be used as a weapon shall not be permitted in the security area unless authorized by the jailer.
-Firearms shall not be permitted in the security area unless authorized by the jailer, under emergency circumstances.
+(2) A weapon, ammunition, chemical agent, related security equipment, or object which may be used as a weapon shall not be permitted in the security area unless authorized by the jailer or jail administrator.
+Firearms shall not be permitted in the security area unless authorized by the jailer or jail administrator, under emergency circumstances.